AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/class-5.md

-# Class 5: Music App pt 1 of 2
+# Class 5: Music App - Part 1 of 2

 <!-- !
 HIDE FROM STUDENT; INSTRUCTOR ONLY CONTENT -->
 <!-- ## Instructor Only Content - HIDE FROM STUDENTS -->